 Q From Selinda Chiquoine: My new puppy has really gotten my goat, and I was wondering how the heck that phrase came to be?

-The most common story to explain the phrase relates to horse racing in North America and to the common practice of putting a goat in the stall with a skittish thoroughbred racehorse to help calm it.
-Enterprising villains capitalised on this by gambling on the horse to lose and then stealing the goat.
-A substantial desire to suspend one’s disbelief is needed to accept this story at face value.
+The most frequent story that attempts to explain it relates to horse racing in North America and to the common practice of putting an animal in a horse’s stall to befriend and calm it.
+The story says that a goat was the most common companion and that enterprising villains capitalised on the association by gambling on the horse to lose and then stealing the goat.
+A substantial ability to suspend one’s disbelief is needed to accept this at face value.